 Multiple crises halt progress as 9 out of 10 countries fall backwards in human development, UNDP report warns

-The latest Human Development Report, “Uncertain Times, Unsettled Lives: Shaping our Future in a Transforming World”, launched today by UNDP, argues that layers of uncertainty are stacking up and interacting to unsettle life in unprecedented ways.
-The last two years have had a devastating impact for billions of people around the world, when crises like COVID-19 and the war in Ukraine hit back-to-back, and interacted with sweeping social and economic shifts, dangerous planetary changes, and massive increases in polarization.
+The Human Development Report 2022, “Uncertain Times, Unsettled Lives: Shaping our Future in a Transforming World”, argues that layers of uncertainty are stacking up and interacting to unsettle life in unprecedented ways.
+The last two years have had a devastating impact on billions of people around the world, when crises like COVID-19 and the war in Ukraine hit back-to-back, and interacted with sweeping social and economic shifts, dangerous planetary changes, and massive increases in polarization.

-For the first time in the 32 years that UNDP have been calculating it, the Human Development Index, which measures a nation’s health, education, and standard of living, has declined globally for two years in a row.
-Human development has fallen back to its 2016 levels, reversing much of the progress towards the Sustainable Development Goals.
+For the first time in the 32 years that UNDP has been calculating it, the Human Development Index, which measures a nation’s health, education, and standard of living, has declined globally, for two years in a row.
+Human development has fallen back to its 2016 levels, reversing much of the progress toward the Sustainable Development Goals.

 The reversal is nearly universal as over 90 percent of countries registered a decline in their HDI score in either 2020 or 2021 and more than 40 percent declined in both years, signaling that the crisis is still deepening for many.

 While some countries are beginning to get back on their feet, recovery is uneven and partial, further widening inequalities in human development.
-Latin America, the Caribbean, Sub-Saharan Africa and South Asia have been hit particularly hard.
+South Asia, Latin America, the Caribbean, and Sub-Saharan Africa

-The report explores why the change needed isn’t happening and suggests there are many reasons, including how insecurity and polarization are feeding off each other today to prevent the solidarity and collective action we need to tackle crises at all levels.
+The report further explores the many reasons why the change needed isn’t happening, including how insecurity and polarization are feeding off each other today to prevent the solidarity and collective action required to tackle crises of this magnitude.
 New calculations show, for instance, that those feeling most insecure are also more likely to hold extreme political views.